rhIL-7-hyFc on Increasing Lymphocyte Counts in Patients With Newly Diagnosed Non-severe Lymphopenic Gliomas Following Radiation and Temozolomide

 -The maximum tolerated dose (MTD) is defined as the dose level immediately below the non-tolerated dose.
 A total of at least 6 patients must be treated at a dose level for it to be considered the MTD.

-Phase I: Safety and tolerability of rhIL-7-hyFc as measured by dose-limiting toxicities (DLTs)
+Phase I: Safety and Tolerability of rhIL-7-hyFc as Measured by Number of Participants With Dose-limiting Toxicities (DLTs)

-Time Frame: Prior to adjuvant TMZ (approximately week 4)
+Time Frame: Baseline to Prior to adjuvant TMZ (approximately week 4)

 Time Frame: Through completion of follow-up (estimated to be 5 years and 6 months)